oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/vanuatu.md

 mixed legal system of English common law, French law, and customary law

 ### 憲法
-- `history`: draft completed August 1979, finalized by constitution conference 19 September 1979, ratified by French and British Governments 23 October 1979, effective 30 July 1980 at independence
+- `歷史`: draft completed August 1979, finalized by constitution conference 19 September 1979, ratified by French and British Governments 23 October 1979, effective 30 July 1980 at independence
-- `amendments`: proposed by the prime minister or by the Parliament membership; passage requires at least two-thirds majority vote by Parliament in special session with at least three fourths of the membership; passage of amendments affecting the national and official languages, or the electoral and parliamentary system also requires approval in a referendum; amended several times, last in 2013
+- `修正`: proposed by the prime minister or by the Parliament membership; passage requires at least two-thirds majority vote by Parliament in special session with at least three fourths of the membership; passage of amendments affecting the national and official languages, or the electoral and parliamentary system also requires approval in a referendum; amended several times, last in 2013

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: both parents must be citizens of Vanuatu; in the case of only one parent, it must be the father who is a citizen
+- `血統公民身份`: both parents must be citizens of Vanuatu; in the case of only one parent, it must be the father who is a citizen
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Nikenike VUROBARAVU (since 23 July 2022)
+- `國家元首`: President Nikenike VUROBARAVU (since 23 July 2022)
-- `head of government`: Prime Minister Charlot SALWAI (since 6 October 2023)
+- `政府首腦`: Prime Minister Charlot SALWAI (since 6 October 2023)
-- `cabinet`: Council of Ministers appointed by the prime minister, responsible to Parliament
+- `内閣`: Council of Ministers appointed by the prime minister, responsible to Parliament
-- `elections/appointments`: president indirectly elected by an electoral college consisting of Parliament and presidents of the 6 provinces; Vanuatu president serves a 5-year term; election last held on 23 July 2022 (next to be held in 2027); following legislative elections, the leader of the majority party or majority coalition usually elected prime minister by Parliament from among its members; election for prime minister last held on 20 April 2020 (next to be held following general elections in 2024)
+- `選舉/任命`: president indirectly elected by an electoral college consisting of Parliament and presidents of the 6 provinces; Vanuatu president serves a 5-year term; election last held on 23 July 2022 (next to be held in 2027); following legislative elections, the leader of the majority party or majority coalition usually elected prime minister by Parliament from among its members; election for prime minister last held on 20 April 2020 (next to be held following general elections in 2024)
-- `election results`: *2022:* Nikenike VUROBARAVU elected president in eighth round; electoral college vote - Nikenike VUROBARAVU (VP) 48 votes, Solas MOLISA (VP) 4 votes; note - Charlot SALWAI (RMC) elected prime minister on 6 October 2023, 29 votes for, 0 against; Prime Minister Sato KILMAN lost no-confidence vote on 6 October 2023, requiring a new election
+- `選舉結果`: *2022:* Nikenike VUROBARAVU elected president in eighth round; electoral college vote - Nikenike VUROBARAVU (VP) 48 votes, Solas MOLISA (VP) 4 votes; note - Charlot SALWAI (RMC) elected prime minister on 6 October 2023, 29 votes for, 0 against; Prime Minister Sato KILMAN lost no-confidence vote on 6 October 2023, requiring a new election
 **note**:  the National Council of Chiefs (Malvatu Mauri) is a formal advisory body of chiefs recognized by the country's constitution; it advises the government on matters of culture and language

 ### 立法部門
-- `description`: unicameral Parliament (52 seats; members directly elected in 8 single-seat and 9 multi-seat constituencies by single non-transferable vote to serve 4-year terms (candidates in multi-seat constituencies can be elected with only 4% of the vote)
+- `描述`: unicameral Parliament (52 seats; members directly elected in 8 single-seat and 9 multi-seat constituencies by single non-transferable vote to serve 4-year terms (candidates in multi-seat constituencies can be elected with only 4% of the vote)
-- `elections`: last held on 13 October 2022 (next to be held in 2026)
+- `選舉`: last held on 13 October 2022 (next to be held in 2026)
-- `election results`: percent of vote by party - NA; seats by party - UMP 7, VP 7, LPV 5, RMC 5, GJP 4, NUP 4, RDP 4, IG 3, PPP 2, NCM 2, VNDP 2, LM 1, NAG 1, PUDP 1, UCM 1, VLM 1, VPDP 1, independent 1; composition - men 50, women 1, percentage women 2%; note - political party associations are fluid
+- `選舉結果`: percent of vote by party - NA; seats by party - UMP 7, VP 7, LPV 5, RMC 5, GJP 4, NUP 4, RDP 4, IG 3, PPP 2, NCM 2, VNDP 2, LM 1, NAG 1, PUDP 1, UCM 1, VLM 1, VPDP 1, independent 1; composition - men 50, women 1, percentage women 2%; note - political party associations are fluid

 ### 司法部門
-- `highest court(s)`: Court of Appeal (consists of 2 or more judges of the Supreme Court designated by the chief justice); Supreme Court (consists of the chief justice and 6 puisne judges - 3 local and 3 expatriate)
+- `最高法院`: Court of Appeal (consists of 2 or more judges of the Supreme Court designated by the chief justice); Supreme Court (consists of the chief justice and 6 puisne judges - 3 local and 3 expatriate)
-- `judge selection and term of office`: Supreme Court chief justice appointed by the president after consultation with the prime minister and the leader of the opposition; other judges appointed by the president on the advice of the Judicial Service Commission, a 4-member advisory body; judges serve until the age of retirement
+- `法官遴選和任期`: Supreme Court chief justice appointed by the president after consultation with the prime minister and the leader of the opposition; other judges appointed by the president on the advice of the Judicial Service Commission, a 4-member advisory body; judges serve until the age of retirement
-- `subordinate courts`: Magistrates Courts; Island Courts
+- `下級法院`: Magistrates Courts; Island Courts

 ### 政黨
 Iauko Group (Eagle Party) or IG Laverwo Movement or LM Land and Justice Party (Graon mo Jastis Pati or GJP) Leaders Party of Vanuatu or LVP Nagriamel Movement or NAG National United Party or NUP Nagwasoanda Custom Movement or NCM People's Progressive Party or PPP People Unity Development Party or PUDP Rural Development Party or RDP Reunification of Movement for Change or RMC Union of Moderate Parties or UMPUnity for Change Movement or UCM Vanua'aku Pati (Our Land Party) or VP Vanuatu Liberal Movement or VLM Vanuatu National Development Party or VNDP Vanuatu Progressive Development Party or VPDP